-Toward the end of Francisco Oller’s second Paris sojourn, Henri-Joseph Harpignies showed this large landscape of the Bourbonnais region of France at the Salon exhibition of 1876.
-It was embraced by the public for its reassuring depiction of France’s beauty, bounty, and ageless traditions—including the ancient custom of laundering in the region’s rivers—at a time when the country was still reeling from the humiliating defeat of the Franco-Prussian War of 1870–71.
+This large landscape of central France was popular at the 1876 Paris Salon for its depiction of the country’s beauty, bounty, and ageless traditions—including the ancient custom of laundering in the region’s rivers.
+Such images were particularly reassuring at a time when France was still reeling from the humiliating defeat of the Franco-Prussian War of 1870–71.

 Oil on canvas

 44 x 66 in.
 (111.8 x 167.6 cm)

 Frame: 52 1/4 x 75 x 3 3/8 in.
 (132.7 x 190.5 x 8.6 cm) (show scale)

 Signed and dated lower left: "h j harpignies.
 1876."

 Gift of Mrs. Thomas F. Walsh

 No known copyright restrictions

 This work may be in the public domain in the United States.
 Works created by United States and non-United States nationals published prior to 1923 are in the public domain, subject to the terms of any applicable treaty or agreement.

 You may download and use Brooklyn Museum images of this work.
 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please fill out our online application form